Freedom of religion in Iran: Employment

+Education

 University applicants are required to pass an examination in Islamic theology, which limits the access of most religious minorities to higher education, although all public school students, including non-Muslims, must study Shia Islam.
 Applicants for public sector employment similarly are screened for their knowledge of Islam.

+The Ministry of Education sets the religious curricula of public schools.
+All schools must teach a course on Shia Islamic teachings and all pupils must pass this course to progress to the next stage of study.
+Applicants to university must pass an exam on Islamic, Christian, or Jewish theology, based on their official religious affiliation.